Search by subject?

 Extra support at school.

-If the school cannot do it alone
+If the school cannot manage it itself

 School support profile

-Arrangements from the partnership tailored education
+Arrangements of the partnership tailored education

-If it does not work at a regular school
+It does not work at a regular school

 Cluster 1 and 2 schools